agilecustoms/release/docs/about.md

 First, I did not find a good GH action to upload files in S3, so I did one myself.
 Then I felt a lack of GH action to publish Maven packages in AWS CodeArtifact, so I had to develop two more actions: one to publish and one to resolve existing packages.
-Spring 2025 I started my second project, the number of services grew and so grew a volume of similar code in release pipelines.
+In spring 2025 I started my second project, the number of services grew and so grew a volume of similar code in release pipelines.
 Then I combined all of them into a single action `agilecustoms/gha-release`.
 But then (summer 2025) I decided to make it public and extracted stuff not specific to AgileCustoms into a separate action `agilecustoms/release`

 ## Current state

-Currently (July 2025) this action is being used in two private AgileCustoms projects with over 20+ repositories, which allows me (author) to have good coverage on different release scenarios
+Currently (July 2025) this action is being used in two private AgileCustoms projects with over 20+ repositories, which allows me as the author to have good coverage of different release scenarios

 Did I think about a plugin system?
 Yes, I did.
 Having every type of artifact as a plugin would be great.
 The problem is that right now this GH action is a combination of other GH actions, my custom GH actions (composite and Node.js ones) and some shell scripts.